Friday, October 18, 2019 at 7:00 PM

 What is the Gravediggers’ Ball?

-The Gravediggers’ Ball is the annual fundraiser of the Friends of Laurel Hill Cemetery, a 501(c)(3) nonprofit organization working to preserve, interpret and promote the site for which it exists.
-Since its establishment in 1836, Laurel Hill Cemetery has been maintained as a free and fully accessible educational, environmental and recreational resource for both nearby communities and faraway visitors.
-It has served equally as a place of enjoyment for the living and one of peaceful rest for the dead for 180 years.
-All proceeds from the Gravediggers’ Ball directly support the ongoing public accessibility, preservation and interpretation of historic Laurel Hill Cemetery.
+The Gravediggers’ Ball is the annual fundraiser of the Friends of Laurel Hill & West Laurel Hill Cemeteries, a 501(c)(3) nonprofit organization working to preserve, interpret and promote the site for which it exists.
+Since its establishment in 1836, Laurel Hill Cemetery and 33 years later in 1869, West Laurel Hill Cemetery have both been maintained as free and accessible educational, environmental and recreational resources for both nearby communities and faraway visitors.
+They have served equally as places of enjoyment for the living and of peaceful rest for the dead for over 150 years.
+All proceeds from the Gravediggers’ Ball directly support the ongoing public accessibility, preservation and interpretation of both historic cemeteries.